 All the information collected is retained for a minimum of 2 years after the last administrative use, is stored within the program records of the Export Controls Division, and is noted under the Personal Information Bank: Export Import Controls.

 Personal information is protected from disclosure to unauthorized persons and/or agencies pursuant to the provisions of the Privacy Act.
 While third-party commercial information may be subject to requests under the Access to Information Act, no information contained in an export permit application may be released without first consulting with the applicant.

 E.2.
 Export Controls On-Line (EXCOL)

-EXCOL applicants are either “Recognized” or “Non Recognized”.
+EXCOL users are either “Recognized” or “Non Recognized”.
 By default, users are Non Recognized and may apply for Export Permits, International Import Certificates, and Delivery Verification Certificates on-line, as well as attach electronic copies of required supporting documents to their applications.

 Applicants who apply or have applied for more than one export permit annually are advised to become Recognized Users of EXCOL.
 In addition to the functions available to Non-Recognized Users, Recognized Users may also do the following on-line:

 - save partially completed applications and finish them later;